DIAGNijmegen/llm_extractinator/docs/settings-reference.md

 ### `--reasoning_model`
 **Type:** `bool`
 **Default:** `False`
-Enable this for models like DeepSeek‑R1 that output chain‑of‑thought before JSON.
+Enable this for models like DeepSeek‑R1 and Qwen3 that output chain‑of‑thought before JSON.
-Extractinator will search the output for valid JSON instead of expecting pure JSON.
+Enabling this flag allows the model to emit reasoning steps prior to the final answer extraction.

 ---